 This course is not taken by NST students.

-Lecturers: Professor G. Winskel and Professor F. Stajano No. of lectures: 24 (continued into Lent term) Suggested hours of supervisions: 6 This course is a prerequisite for all theory courses as well as: Probability, Security,
+Lecturers: Professor M. Fiore and Professor F. Stajano

+No. of lectures: 24 (continued into Lent term)

 This course is a prerequisite for all theory courses as well as: Probability, Security, Artificial Intelligence, Compiler Construction and the following Part II courses: Machine Learning and Bayesian Inference and Cryptography